|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Today we start our long day of driving through magnificent scenery, driving past remote hilltribe villages.
 We will make many stops today as there is no shortage of options which may include scenic waterfalls, remote villages, beautiful vistas and even some that are unexpected and spontaneous.

 Day 11: Viengxay Caves, Sam Neua sites

 In an area dominated by limestone cliffs close to the Vietnam border, we explore 3 or 4 of the more than 400 caves used as shelter for 20,000 people during the war.
 The caves that we visit were used as the headquarters of the Pathet Lao Revolutionary Movement during the Indochina war.

 Today, we drive to Phonsavan (our home base for the Plain of Jars) along one of the most beautiful routes in Laos.
 Driving through the mountainous region, we make stops to explore villages and take in the scenery from various viewpoints.

 Day 13: Plain of Jars (UNESCO)

 We spend the day exploring the Plain of Jars, one of the mysteries of the archeological world.
 The site has been placed on UNESCO's Tentative List, which means it is presently the focus of international Safeguarding Campaigns.
 Hundreds of massive clay and stone jars litter the landscape of the area, some of which are as large as 6 tonnes!
-There are over 60 different site locations of the jars, with some sites having over 200 jars.
 It is not known what the jars were used for; many theories abound, including that they may have been used as wine holders or for funerary urns.
 It is known that the jars are over 2,000 years old.